 SPEAKING THE WORD OF COMPLETION

-Using Catherine Ponder's classic book The Millionaire Moses as our referenceb, let's jump right in to our final look at these amazing teachings.
-Today, we will explore "Speaking the Word of Completion" and look at a couple of deep and rich ideas that will help bring about our good - particularly when it seems to be delayed.
+Let's jump right in.
+Our topic for today is "Speaking the Word of Completion" and we are going to explore a couple of deep and rich ideas that will help bring about our good - particularly when it seems to be delayed.

 1. THE FIRST WORDS OF COMPLETION

 Once we speak these words of completion, we then must "loose it and let it go" to use Ponder's words.
-Many times, it is after we have done our spiritual and physical work to the fullest of our ability and then just relaxed and let go, that our good comes about.
-"I release and I let go," right?!
+Many times, after we have done our spiritual and outer work to the fullest of our ability and then just relaxed and let go that our good comes about.

 Moses knew this.
 He had hoped to get the Hebrews out of the barren wilderness.
 He had hoped to get them into the Promised Land.
 Yet he knew he had done all he could do.
 And he realized this powerfully important lesson for us all: